A theory for generalized morphisms and beyond: A generalized first isomorphism theorem

-In this section, we shall generalize the first isomorphism theorems for groups, rings, and modules. \begin{notation} Since a $\theta$-morphism defined by Definition \ref{10.4.2} is the most general one, in this section, a $\theta$-morphism is always defined by Definition \ref{10.4.2} unless otherwise specified.
-Moreover, unless otherwise specified, $\phi$ is always a $\theta$-morphism from a $T$-space to a $T'$-space. \end{notation} \begin{definition} For $\phi$, we denote by $Q_\phi$ the set $\{\phi^{-1}(z)\,|\,z \in \operatorname{Im}\phi \}$ and call it the \emph{quotient} induced by $\phi$. \end{definition} \begin{remark} Obviously, $Q_\phi$ is a partition of $\operatorname{Dom}\phi$. \end{remark} \begin{notation} Let $n$-variable $f \in T$.
-Then for $\phi$, by $f_{\phi}^*$ (or $f^*$ for brevity) we denote the set
+We shall derive a theorem which generalizes the first isomorphism theorems for groups, rings, and modules. \begin{notation} In this section, a $\theta$-morphism is always defined by Definition \ref{10.4.2}.
+Moreover, $\phi$ is always a $\theta$-morphism from a $T$-space $S$ to a $T'$-space $S'$. \end{notation}